speedmax/h2o-php/README.md

             h2o/

- 2. use `require 'h2o/h2o.php'` in your php statement to include h2o library
+ 2. Use `require 'h2o/h2o.php'` in your php statement to include h2o library.
- 3. Below is a quick start code example to get a kick start
+ 3. Below is a quick start code example to get your project jump-started.
- 3. checkout example and specs if you are in the mood for exploration.
+ 3. Checkout example and specs if you are in the mood for exploration.

 *templates/index.html*